-What Nonprofits and Tax Exempt Organizations need to know about Form 990-EZ?- Updated April 29, 2020 - 8.00 AM - Admin, ExpressTaxExempt
+What is IRS Form 990-EZ?- Updated December 28, 2022 - 8.00 AM - Admin, ExpressTaxExempt

-The following are the topics that are covered to provide clear information about the Form 990-EZ, deadline, and other related information.
+The following are the topics that are covered to provide clear information about the Form 990-EZ, the deadline, and other related information.

 Table of Content

 The following organizations with gross receipts less than $200,000 and total assets less than $500,000 must file a Form 990-EZ return.

 - The organizations that are exempt from income tax under section 501(a)